-Issuance of an IHA is subject to environmental review under NEPA.
-NMFS may prepare an Environmental Assessment (EA), an Environmental Impact Statement (EIS), or determine that the action is categorically excluded from further review.
+The NEPA, enacted in 1969, is applicable to all "major" federal actions significantly affecting the quality of the human environment.
+A major federal action is an activity that is fully or partially funded, regulated, conducted, or approved by a federal agency.
+NMFS' issuance of an IHA for incidental harassment of marine mammals represents approval and regulation of the applicant's activities.
 While NEPA does not dictate substantive requirements for an IHA, it requires consideration of environmental issues in federal agency planning and decision making.
 The procedural provisions outlining federal agency responsibilities under NEPA are provided in the CEQ's implementing regulations (40 CFR Parts 1500-1508).

 NOAA has, through NAO 216-6, established agency procedures for complying with NEPA and the implementing regulations issued by the CEQ.
 NAO 216-6 specifies that issuance of an IHA under the MMPA and ESA is among a category of actions that require further environmental review.
-When a proposed action has uncertain environmental impacts or unknown risks, establishes a precedent or decision in principle about future proposals, may result in cumulatively significant impacts, or may have an adverse effect upon endangered or threatened species or their habitats, preparation of an EA or EIS is required.
-The 2010 EA is prepared in accordance with NEPA, CEQ's implementing regulations and NAO 216-6.
+This EA is prepared in accordance with NEPA, its implementing regulations, and NAO 216-6.